EugeneKay/git-jokes/README.txt

 whitespace edit on the line containing your joke, so that credit will appear in `git blame` output.

-All jokes are dual-licensed the Do What The Fuck You Want To Public License(WTFPL), any version and the GNU General Public License(GPL), version 3 or higher.
+All jokes are dual-licensed under the Do What The Fuck You Want To Public License(WTFPL), any version and the GNU General Public License(GPL), version 3 or higher.
 This means you are free to use these jokes anywhere, with anybody, for any purpose.